circonus/irondb-docs/operations.md

 ## Service Management

-The IRONdb service is called `svc:/circonus/irondb:default` (OmniOS) or `circonus-irondb` (EL7, Ubuntu).
+The IRONdb service is called `circonus-irondb`.

-To view service status:
+To view service status: `/bin/systemctl status circonus-irondb`
-* OmniOS: `/usr/bin/svcs -lp svc:/circonus/irondb:default`
-* EL7, Ubuntu: `/bin/systemctl status circonus-irondb`

-To start the service:
+To start the service: `/bin/systemctl start circonus-irondb`
-* OmniOS: `/usr/sbin/svcadm enable svc:/circonus/irondb:default`
-* EL7, Ubuntu: `/bin/systemctl start circonus-irondb`

-To stop the service:
+To stop the service: `/bin/systemctl stop circonus-irondb`
-* OmniOS: `/usr/sbin/svcadm disable -t svc:/circonus/irondb:default`
-* EL7, Ubuntu: `/bin/systemctl stop circonus-irondb`

-To restart the service:
+To restart the service: `/bin/systemctl restart circonus-irondb`
-* OmniOS: `/usr/sbin/svcadm restart svc:/circonus/irondb:default`
-* EL7, Ubuntu: `/bin/systemctl restart circonus-irondb`

-To disable the service from running at system boot:
+To disable the service from running at system boot: `/bin/systemctl disable circonus-irondb`
-* OmniOS: `/usr/sbin/svcadm disable svc:/circonus/irondb:default`
-* EL7, Ubuntu: `/bin/systemctl disable circonus-irondb`

-To enable the service to run at system boot:
+To enable the service to run at system boot: `/bin/systemctl enable circonus-irondb`
-* OmniOS: `/usr/sbin/svcadm enable svc:/circonus/irondb:default`
-* EL7, Ubuntu: `/bin/systemctl enable circonus-irondb`

 ## Logs